 Do I Have Enough Auto Insurance?

-Unfortunately, millions of drivers carry too little insurance, leaving them dangerously under-protected in the event of a claim.
+Unfortunately, millions of drivers carry too little insurance, leaving them dangerously under-protected in case of a claim.

 Millions of other drivers carry too much insurance, and they spend hundreds of extra dollars per year for car insurance coverage they’ll never need to use.